Hrabal/TemPy/make_an_app/base_files.md

 ### Project structure

-Now that we made our Flask app running, let's make it a little more organized so we'll have organiside code.
+Now that we have our Flask app running, let's make it a little more organized.
-At this point our folder structure should be this:
+At this point our folder structure should look like this:

 ```
 tempy_app\